microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

         ```

 > Note: You can find the __Resource Group Name, Azure Machine Learning Name__ and the __Location__ from Azure portal.
->
 > ![](./images/run_mlopsworkshop_azcli010.png)

-- Install az ml CLI v2
+- A6.
+Install az ml CLI v2

-    - Run following command to see az extension
+    - Run the following command to see the `az extension`
         ```bash
         az extension list
         ```

-        - If you see azure-cli-ml extension, remove it by running following command.
+    - If you see the `azure-cli-ml` extension, remove it by running the following command:
          ```bash
          az extension remove -n azure-cli-ml
          ```
-        - If you see ml extension, remove it by running following command.
+    - If you see `ml` extension, remove it by running the following command:
          ```bash
          az extension remove -n ml
          ```

-    - Install az ml CLI v2
+    - Install the az `ml` CLI v2 extension by running the following command:
         ```bash
         az extension add -n ml -y --version 2.2.1
         ```

-- Setup az cli
+- A7.
+Setup az cli
-    - Run the following command from the Terminal
+    - Run the following command from the Terminal:
         ```bash
         az login
         ```

-    - You need to loging to be authenticated to use az cli
+    > Note: You need to login in and be authenticated to use the `az cli` extension.
         ![](./images/run_mlopsworkshop_azcli006.png)
         After copy the __code__ and go to the link, [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin).

         Use the code and follow the instruction to finish the login.

-- Configure subscription and Azure Machine Learning Workspace
+- A8.
+Configure the subscription and Azure Machine Learning Workspace
     ```bash
     az account set -s "<YOUR_SUBSCRIPTION_NAME>"
     az configure --defaults group="<YOUR_RG_NAME>" workspace="<YOUR_AML_NAME>" location="<YOUR_REGION_NAME>"